 Halfway Prairie School

 Halfway Prairie School is the oldest rural elementary school in Dane County.
 This one-room school was operated from 1844 until it closed as a result of consolidation in 1961.
-It was given the name of Halfway Prairie because it was halfway between Mineral Point and Portage, a popular transportation route for early miners.
-Visitors may […]
+It […]

 Indian Lake County Park

 At 483 acres, Indian Lake County Park is one of Dane County’s largest parks.
-A winding trail leads to a historic chapel built in 1857, located on a hilltop with a breathtaking view of the lake and surrounding valley.
-Trails provide access around the entire lake, offering many recreational opportunities including access to a log […]
+A winding trail leads to a historic chapel built in 1857, located on a hilltop with […]

 Blue Mounds County Wildlife Area